 Congraulations to the winners and honourable mention recipientes listed below, as well as to the studnets who won the random draws for a seat on the vintage railway excursions with the Lieutenant Governor.

 Grade 4 Winner - Zachary Buchan from Tempo School in Edmonton.
 Poem title: The Chuckwagon by Zachary Buchan (.pdf)

 Grade 4 Honourable Mention - Avery Lange, Glenbow School in Cochrane.
 Poem title: Peter Knight by Avery Lange (.pdf)

-Grade 4 Honourable Mention - A student from Calgary Islamic School, OBK Camous.
-Poem title: James Gladstone
+Grade 4 Honourable Mention - Israa Bennaceur, Calgary Islamic School, OBK Camous.
+Poem title: James Gladstone by Israa Bennaceur (.pdf)

 Grade 5 Winner - James Cenaiko from Bearspaw Christian School in Calgary.
 Poem title: James Gladstone by James Cenaiko (.pdf)